huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_maintainwindow.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the dms maintainwindows.
+If omitted, the provider-level region will work as default.

 * `seq` - (Required) Indicates the sequential number of a maintenance time window.

 * `begin` - (Optional) Indicates the time at which a maintenance time window starts.